 \section{Introduction}

-Federated learning (FL) is an emerging machine learning framework where multiple clients (e.g., mobile devices or organizations) collaboratively train a machine learning (ML) model \cite{mcmahan2017}.
-FL specifically addresses the new challenges including the difﬁculty of synchronizing multiple clients, the heterogeneity of data, and the privacy and security of clients' data and, in some settings, also their local models.
+Federated learning (FL) is an emerging machine learning framework where multiple clients --- such as mobile devices or organizations --- collaboratively train a machine learning (ML) model \cite{mcmahan2017}.
+FL specifically addresses the new challenges including the difficulty of synchronizing multiple clients, the heterogeneity of data, and the privacy and security of clients' data.
+When their local models are not Private, they may also need to be protected.
 Due to these challenges, classic ML methods cannot be directly applied \cite{kairouz2019}.

 A popular FL setting that partitions data among clients is called \textit{horizontal FL} (HFL).
-Each client has data of a different set of subjects, and the data of every client have the same set of features \cite{konevcny2016federated, li2020FLChallenges}.
+Each client has the data of a different set of subjects, and the data of every client have the same set of features \cite{konevcny2016federated, li2020FLChallenges}.
 Examples of such data include smartphone users' word-typing histories \tc{(from the same word dictionary)}, which are stored on individual devices and analyzed by the same features \cite{mcmahan2017}.
 One can apply HFL to learn a model for word or sentence completion.
 In the setting known as \textit{vertical FL} (VFL), it is features that are partitioned among clients, and all the clients share a common set of subjects~\cite{chen2020vafl,liu2019communication}.
 More features help build a more accurate model than using fewer features.
-For example, VFL can help an insurance company better predict someone's risk using not just this person's records at this company but also records from multiple other insurance businesses.
+For example, VFL can help an insurance company better predict someone's risk using not just this person's records at this company but also his/her records from multiple other insurance businesses.

-Once training is completed, HFL and VFL also have different prediction processes.
-In HFL, the jointly-trained model is typically shared among the clients, so each client performs predictions alone.
+Besides having different training approaches, HFL and VFL also have different prediction processes.
+In HFL, the clients share the jointly-trained model, so each client performs predictions independently.
 In VFL, while a client can predict using its local model based on its local features, more accurate predictions are made when more clients work together and use their jointly learned model that takes all the features available.